jarikorhonen/nr-vqa-consumervideo/README.md

 in practical consumer applications.
 The aim of the proposed model is to predict subjective video quality as accurately as possible, even in the presence of capture artifacts, with a reasonable computational complexity.

-More information about the proposed model will available in the related paper (accepted for publication in IEEE Transactions on Image Processing).
+More information about the proposed model will available in the related paper (Early Access version available [here](https://ieeexplore.ieee.org/document/8742797)).

 The workflow for using the software consists of two parts: 1) Feature extraction, and 2) Learning-based regression.
 The implementation of feature extraction is in the source file _compute_nrvqa_features.m_ (Matlab).
 An example showing how to